deyran/pro-asp-net-core-6/chapter-01/00-putting-asp-net-c-i-context.md

 # Chapter 1: Putting Asp.Net Core in Context

-ASP.NET Core is Microsoft’s web development platform.
-The original ASP.NET was introduced in 2002, and it has been through several reinventions and reincarnations to become ASP.NET Core 6, which is the topic of this book.
+Asp.Net Core is Microsoft's web development platform.
+The original Asp.Net was released in 2002 and went through several transformations to become ASP.Net Core 6, which is what this book is about

 <!--
 # Chapter 1: Putting Asp.Net Core in Context